Housesitting in Edinburgh with TrustedHousesitters

 Amanda Walkins freelance writer and housesitter with TrustedHousesitters, a woman with glasses holding an orange cat in her lap

-We overlapped a full day and night with them before they left, which was a great chance to get to know each other and to assuage any concerns they might have had.
+We overlapped a full day and night before they left, which was a great chance to get to know each other and to assuage any concerns they might have had.

-Luckily for us, they are a fantastic couple and we had such a blast hanging out with them that we didn’t even want them to leave on holiday!
+Luckily for me, they are a fantastic couple and we had such a blast hanging out that I didn’t even want them to leave on holiday!

 About Housesitting with TrustedHousesitters